The Invisibles: Creators

 Issues #4–2 included artistic collaborators who did not illustrate Morrison's scripts precisely as written.
 The most notable examples were the three pages Ashley Wood drew in Vol. 3, #2 that were later redrawn by Cameron Stewart for The Invisible Kingdom trade paperback.

 Reception

-The Invisibles made Rolling Stone magazine's list of "The 50 Best Non-Superhero Graphic Novels", citing its influence on later comic books writers Jonathan Hickman and Gerard Way.
+The Invisibles made Rolling Stone magazine's list of "The 50 Best Non-Superhero Graphic Novels", citing its influence on later comic book writers Jonathan Hickman and Gerard Way.

 Collected editions

 The Invisibles has been collected into seven trade paperbacks: